vt887/harryfan-reader/README.md

 ### Option 2: Using Xcode
 1. Clone or download this repository
-2. Open `TxtViewer.xcodeproj` in Xcode
+2. Open `harryfan-reader.xcodeproj` in Xcode
 3. Select your target device (macOS)
 4. Build and run the project (Cmd+R)

 ## Usage

-1. Launch TxtViewer
+1. Launch HarryFanViewer
 2. Click "Open File" or use Cmd+O to select a text file
 3. The application will automatically detect CP866 encoding for Cyrillic text
 4. Use the bottom menu bar or keyboard shortcuts for navigation